ordercloud-api/ordercloud-dotnet-sdk-extensions/README.md

 }
 ```

-3. In your front-end app, anywhere you call one of your custom endpoints, pass the OrderCloud.io access token in a request header:
+#### 3. In your front-end app, anywhere you call one of your custom endpoints, pass the OrderCloud.io access token in a request header.

 ```
 Authorization: Bearer my-ordercloud-token